BlackHolePerturbationToolkit/GeneralRelativityTensors/Source/Documentation/English/Guides/GeneralRelativityTensors.md

 {
  "Application" -> "GeneralRelativityTensors",
  "Package" -> "GeneralRelativityTensors",
- "Title" -> "An application for tensor calculations in general relativity", "Summary" -> "An application for tensor calculations in general relativity", "Description" ->
+ "Title" -> "GeneralRelativityTensors: An application for tensor calculations", "Summary" -> "GeneralRelativityTensors: An application for tensor calculations", "Description" ->
    {"The GeneralRelativityTensors application provides functions for ",
     "coordinate based calculations, particularly in the context of black holes."},